ICRAR/boinc-magphys/server/src/WorkGeneration/README.md

 ## Python scripts

-MySQL Connector/Python can be installed with either **sudo easy_install mysql-connector** or **sudo pip mysql-connector**
+MySQL Connector/Python can be installed with either **sudo easy_install mysql-connector** or **sudo pip mysql-connector**.
 Note that the scripts assume that they can use the MySQL "root" user without password.

 # Example run